Customers, Vendors, Items, Resources, and Employees

 -

-Template Configuration: - Add columns in your file for each attribute you want to import - Map these columns to Custom Values of type "ItemAttribute" - Set the "Action Sub-type" to the specific Attribute ID
+Template Configuration: - Add columns in your file for each attribute you want to import - Map these columns to Custom Values of type "ItemAttribute"

 Example: Item Import with Variants and Attributes

 This example shows you how to configure an Item import to handle variants and attributes.
-This example is also included in the sample templates and data, which you can access using the Excel Importer Setup Wizard.
+This example is also included in the sample templates and data, which you can access using the Excellent Importer Setup Wizard.

 File